-2.132.14 Prior to completing its assessment of an application or an own-initiative investigation, CCCS may impose interim measures to prevent any action that may prejudice CCCS's ability to investigate the merger situation or its ability to impose appropriate remedies5.
-Interim measures may also be imposed as a matter of urgency for the purpose of preventing serious, irreparable damage to
+2.13 Prior to completing its assessment of an application or an own-initiative investigation, CCS may impose interim measures to prevent any action that may prejudice CCS' ability to investigate the merger situation or its ability to impose appropriate remedies4.
+Interim measures may also be imposed as a matter of urgency for the purpose of preventing serious, irreparable damage to a particular person or category of persons or of protecting the public interest5.
+For further information, see Part 6 below.